DaveCole/cordova-docs/www/docs/en/dev/guide/platforms/ios/webview.md

 subdirectory within `platforms/ios`.

 To follow these instructions, make sure you have the latest Cordova distribution.
-Download it from [cordova.apache.org](http://cordova.apache.org) and unzip its iOS package.
+Follow the instructions to install Cordova and create a bare-bones iOS platform CLI project [here](http://cordova.apache.org/docs/en/latest/guide/cli/).
+The folder you need will be the `CordovaLib` folder within `<projectName>/platforms/ios/`.

 ## Adding Cleaver to the Xcode Project (CordovaLib Sub-Project)